Healthy Living Guide for Families (2026): 7 Science-Backed Habits for Nutrition, Sleep & Wellness

 Screen Time and Digital Balance

 The high screen time can impact the quality of sleep, the level of mental health and physical activity, particularly in young persons and adolescents.
-The health specialists advise that recreational screen time should be limited and family time is encouraged outside screen time, reading and interaction.
+The health specialists suggests that recreational screen time should be limited and family time is encouraged the outside screen time like reading and interaction.

 Frequently Asked Questions: